libor-m/ngs-course/06-assembly.rst

 Runs quite fast and does not consume that much memory.
 State-of-the art assembler today is for example `Spades <http://cab.spbu.ru/software/spades/>`_.

-You've already got a project directory for the assembly: ``~/projects/assembly``.
-You can find linked ``00-reads`` there with the fastq files, and two assembly results should the process would fail for anyone.

 .. code-block:: bash

   mkdir -p ~/projects/assembly